 - Conversion Type: Used to distinguish between View-Through Visits and Conversions.

-- URL: For View-Through Conversions, this is the conversion page that was visited.
+- URL: For View-through Visits, the URL is the first page visited in the visit session.
+For View-Through Conversions, this is the conversion page that was visited.

 - Tactic(s): Shows advertising tactics where an impression was served within the lookback period.